ec429/fc-aviation/README.md

 ## Significant Rule Changes

 * Ground units have been split into two classes, Land and Assault.
-The difference is that Land units can't be transported, either by sea or by air, whereas Assault units can.
+The difference is that Land units can't make amphibious landings, or be transported by air, whereas Assault units can.
   - The idea is that Land units are defensive, and have heavy weapons (tanks, artillery), whereas Assault units can be brought rapidly into an attack but don't have as much equipment with them, making them weaker defenders.
 Paratroops in particular will struggle to hold their gains unless quickly reinforced.
   - Neither the Airlift nor Paradrop actions are used.
 Instead, units are loaded into specialised aircraft.
     + Assault units can load into Gliders, which in turn load into another aircraft (the tug: a medium or heavy bomber).
 The tug flies to the drop zone, then the Glider unloads from the tug, then the Assault unit unloads from the Glider; the Glider is now stuck on the ground, so disband it.
 (Unfortunately, it's possible to cheat by unloading from the Glider while it's still on tow.
 I haven't figured out how to fix that yet.)